Archive for April, 2010

 Language grumps

-Posted in Language on April 28th, 2010
+Wednesday, April 28th, 2010

 Feel free to ignore this post.
 I’m a little grumpy–partly because it started raining just as I was on my way to the Wednesday hike (and then stopped after it was too late), just as it did last Wednesday.
 Strange: I think I only missed a hike once during the proper rainy season because of weather–and here it happens twice in a row in late April, with most other days being beautiful.
-[These are real hikes--4 to 6 miles, significant vertical in most cases, with hiking sticks.
-My wife & I also do afternoon walks every day when it's feasible, but that's only 1.25 miles with a couple dozen feet vertical.
+[These are real hikes–4 to 6 miles, significant vertical in most cases, with hiking sticks.
+My wife & I also do afternoon walks every day when it’s feasible, but that’s only 1.25 miles with a couple dozen feet vertical.
 Those are walks, not hikes.]

 Anyhoo… a couple of grumps about language, not that they’ll do any good: